 Formula Stages and Ingredient Variation

-One often-overlooked complication: a manufacturer’s Stage 1 formula may have a different formulation from their Stage 2 or Stage 3.
-Aptamil Stage 1 and Aptamil Follow-On Stage 2 have different ingredient lists.
-An E471-free Stage 1 does not guarantee an E471-free Stage 2.
+One often-overlooked complication: a manufacturer’s Stage 1 formula may have a different formulation — and a different certification status — from their Stage 2 or Stage 3, and even the same stage differs between powder and ready-to-drink.
+An E471-free, certified Stage 1 powder does not guarantee anything about the Stage 2 carton.

 Check the specific tin.
 Check it again when your baby moves to the next stage.
 Label verification is a habit, not a one-time task.